azoth-lang/azoth.language.reference/src/conversions.md

 ## Standard Conversions

-A standard conversion is a conversion built-in conversion that is not an optional conversion.
-That is, user-defined conversions and conversions from `T` to `T?` are not standard conversions.
+A standard conversion is a built-in conversion that is not an optional conversion.
+That is, user-defined conversions and conversions from `V` to `V?` are not standard conversions.

 ## Implicit Conversions